QuantEcon/lecture-python-intro/lectures/networks.md

-For example, the following directed graph can be interpreted as a stylized version of a financial network, with nodes as banks and edges showing flow of funds.
+For example, the following directed graph can be interpreted as a stylized version of a financial network, with nodes as banks and edges showing the flow of funds.

 ```{code-cell} ipython3
 G4 = nx.DiGraph()